 People with RA are at an increased risk of:

-In the earlier stage of arthritis, medication can slow down the growth of pannus.
-People may still experience symptoms, such as inflammation and joint pain, but the joint can remain functional.
+In the earlier stage of arthritis, medication can slow down the growth of a pannus.
+People may still experience symptoms, such as inflammation and joint pain, but the joint can remain functional and damage inhibited.